nickytonline/www.nickyt.co/src/pages/posts/any-contribution-to-open-source-is-valuable-57d3.md

 title: Any contribution to Open Source is valuable
 date: '2019-01-22T03:24:42.000Z'
 excerpt: >-
-  Photo by Slava Bowman on Unsplash  We hear people say it all the time, but I would like to reiterate...
+  We hear people say it all the time, but I would like to reiterate it.
+Any contribution you make to op...
 thumb_img_path: >-
   https://res.cloudinary.com/practicaldev/image/fetch/s--8Dc9k6Ml--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/2h3puantbcb0a0sfusny.jpg
 comments_count: 16
-positive_reactions_count: 68
+positive_reactions_count: 66
 tags:
   - opensource
   - gatsby